conda-forge/conda-forge.github.io/docs/tutorials/first-recipe.md

 Here, three important bits of information are specified:

-1. The build number, which is a number indicating the recipe revision.
-Whenever you change the recipe in a way that the content of what's being packaged changes (i.e. not just cosmetic things like fixing a typo somewhere), you increment it.
+1. The build number, which is a number indicating the recipe revision for a given package version.
+Whenever you change the recipe in a way that the content or metadata of what's being packaged changes (i.e. not just cosmetic things like fixing a typo in a comment), you increment it.
-2. The `noarch` key that indicates that we're building a pure Python package, and so we do not need to build separate packages for different conda-forge platforms.
+2. The `noarch` key that indicates that we're building a pure Python package, and so we do not need to build separate packages for different conda-forge platforms and Python versions.
 3. The actual build command invocation.
-We're using the Python package manager `pip` here to build and install our package.
+We're using the Python package manager `pip` here to build and install our package into the workspace.
 We are passing `--no-deps` to avoid automatically installing its dependencies, and `--no-build-isolation` to make the build use our build environment rather than creating a new one.